johnzw89/LetsMeetup/README.md

 ======================
 This is my project during StartupInstitute.
 It is a basic Opentable clone with some extensions.

-[Site here](http://boiling-dawn-4861.herokuapp.com/) for the live app.
+[Live site](http://boiling-dawn-4861.herokuapp.com/) for the live app.

+Gems and specs:

+- Google static maps
+- Carrierwave
+- Devise
+- Client side validation
+- Bootstrap
+- Rspec
+- Actionmailer and Mailcatcher
+- SendGrid